Zaiwen/Entity_Resolution_Junwei_HU/README.md

 g++ -o metapath2vec.so -shared -fPIC metapath2vec.cpp
 ```
 Then the metapath2vec.so dynamic library file will be generated.

+## Dataset
+**GraphER** requires the input of a graph dataset, and here we show how to use **GraphER** to conduct experiments on the benchmark ER dataset fodors-zagats.
+Its original dataset can be found in `dataset/relational-dataset`.
+First, we convert the relational data into graph data by executing `dataset/preprocessing.py`, and then execute `txt2csv.py` to save the attribute values carried by the entity types that need to be resolved, all files will be saved in `dataset/network`.

 ## Input data
 The source data can be obtained from here：https://github.com/hujunnwei/data-conversion